AC Inrush Current Limiter: Protect Your Industrial Equipment

-Are you tired of dealing with the damaging effects of inrush currents on your industrial equipment?
-Look no further than an AC inrush current limiter (soft starter).
-Inrush current, or surge current, is the large initial flow of current when starting a load.
-This surge can damage equipment, shorten its lifespan, and lead to costly downtime.
-With an AC inrush current limiter, these problems are easily mitigated.
-A soft starter limits the initial current flow, ensuring a smooth and efficient startup while protecting your equipment from damage.
+Dealing with damaging inrush currents on your industrial equipment?
+Consider using an AC inrush current limiter (soft starter) to mitigate these issues.
+Inrush current, also known as surge current, can harm equipment and lead to costly downtime.
+An AC inrush current limiter helps by limiting the initial current flow, ensuring a smooth startup and protecting your machinery.

-That’s why I designed this AC soft starter with an integrated fail-safe mechanism.
-During startup, the inrush current passes through a power resistor, and after a delay (which can be adjusted from 1ms to 1s), a 30A power relay bypasses the resistor and applies full power to the load.
-In case of a relay failure, the power resistor will prevent further damage; the fail-safe relay is triggered by the logic circuit to disconnect the load, protecting the system.
-Three LEDs indicate the Supply, Normal, and Fault conditions.
-I used the low-cost ATTiny13 MCU for the controller.
+This AC soft starter comes with an integrated fail-safe mechanism designed by Hesam Moshiri.
+The inrush current passes through a power resistor during startup, and after an adjustable delay, a 30A power relay bypasses the resistor to provide full power to the load.
+In case of relay failure, the power resistor prevents further damage.
+Three LEDs indicate Supply, Normal, and Fault conditions, with the controller using the low-cost ATTiny13 MCU.

 #define Relay1 1